 JASPER NATIONAL PARK

 Although located just hours north of popular Banff National Park, only a little over half of those visitors also travel to Jasper National Park.
 However, that is exactly why you need to visit on your Canadian Rockies vacation!
-Jasper, both the townsite and the national park, is far less crowded, and has a more relaxed feel.
+Jasper, both the townsite and the national park, is far less crowded and has a more relaxed feel.
 It is the largest of the national parks in the Canadian Rockies and has a rugged, unspoiled wilderness unlike any of the other parks.

 While visiting Jasper, take a scenic drive through Maligne Valley, explore Maligne Canyon and consider a scenic cruise on Maligne Lake–home to one of the most famous and photographed locations in Jasper, Spirit Island.
 Those up for a challenge can hike the Sulphur Skyline Trail and then take a relaxing soak afterward in the Miette Hot Springs.
 Popular options closer to Jasper townsite include visiting Pyramid Island, picnicking at Lake Annette, hiking the Old Fort Point Loop or taking the Jasper SkyTram up Whistlers Mountain.
-The Edith Cavell day use area was closed during our visit, but it anticipated to reopen mid-June 2019.
+The Edith Cavell day-use area was closed during our visit, but it anticipated to reopen mid-June 2019.
 For experienced hikers, we hear the Cavell Meadows Trail is not to be missed!

 YOHO NATIONAL PARK

-Despite its close proximity to Banff National Park, Yoho National Park sees far less visitors.
+Despite its close proximity to Banff National Park, Yoho National Park sees far fewer visitors.
 However, the highway running through Yoho is just north of Lake Louise; and, it is worth a day trip to see this beautiful park!

 Yoho is one of Canada’s smaller parks, but there is still plenty to see and do.
 Yoho is home to breathtaking waterfalls including Takakkaw Falls (the second tallest in Canada) and Wapta Falls (the largest falls in Yoho by volume).
 Our favorite location in the park was Emerald Lake.
 Pack a picnic lunch, take a relaxing stroll around the lake or rent a canoe to glide across the stunning emerald green waters.
 If you can time it right, watching trains pass through the Spiral Tunnels at Kicking Horse Pass is a sight to see!